Curly Lambeau: Chicago Cardinals

-After resigning from the Packers, Lambeau filled the open head coach position of the Chicago Cardinals.
-In addition to the position of head coach, Lambeau also was named vice president and was given complete control of personnel choices–effectively giving him the same control over football matters that he'd had in Green Bay.
-He traded Paul Christman, part of the "Million Dollar Backfield" that had won the 1947 title to the Green Bay Packers in favor of trying to push Jim Hardy for a greater passing attack.
+After resigning from the Packers, Lambeau was hired as head coach of the Chicago Cardinals.
+In addition, Lambeau also was named vice president with full authority over player personnel–effectively giving him the same control over football matters that he'd had for the previous three decades in Green Bay.
+He traded Paul Christman, part of the "Million Dollar Backfield" that had won the 1947 title, to the Packers in favor of trying to push Jim Hardy for a greater passing attack.
 He proceeded to throw eight interceptions in his first game versus Philadelphia, a record.
 In 1950 season, the Cardinals ended the season 5–7, failing to improve upon its record in the previous season and missing out on the postseason.
 The 1951 season went even worse for Lambeau and the Cardinals; the team ended the season 3–9 and again failed to reach the postseason.
 He resigned after the tenth game while stating that "No man can do a satisfactory job if he constantly is harassed by front office second-guessing", while the Cardinals management publicly accused Lambeau of losing the trust of his coaches and players.

 Washington Redskins

-Lambeau coached the Washington Redskins in 1952 and 1953.
+Lambeau was appointed the head coach of the Washington Redskins in August 1952, replacing Dick Todd who resigned during the preseason.
+Lambeau coached the Redskins for two seasons in 1952 and 1953.
+Combined, he only achieved a record of 10–13–1 with the Redskins, including a loss against the Packers in 1952.
 In August 1954, Lambeau got into a heated argument with Redskins owner George Preston Marshall in the lobby of Sacramento's Senator Hotel, after which Marshall abruptly fired Lambeau.
+The argument began after two players entered the bar at the Senator Hotel and instead of fining them, Lambeau just told the players to leave.
+At the time, NFL players were not allowed inside a bar and could face a fine.
+Marshall was informed of what happened and confronted Lambeau immediately, firing him shortly after the argument; line coach Joe Kuharich was named head coach.
+After his firing, Lambeau retired from the NFL.